-I. What is the objective or merit of the SSF?
+I. What i is the objective or merit of the SSF?
 60 Q1.
 What can the SSF achieve?
 60 Q2.
 Since the stage of development differs among ASEAN+3 bond markets, and the SSF is acknowledged as a living document, does this mean that there will be a number of different versions of the SSF circulating?
 This could be confusing for issuers, intermediaries, and approving authorities.
 60 Q3.
-If an issuance application in different markets may require different QJ. information and procedures, what is the merit of the SSF?
+If an issuance application in different markets may require different information and procedures, what is the merit of the SSF?
 60 Q4.
-What if a market's regulatory process cannot accommodate the SSF, 00 Q 1. such as in cases when the regulatory process is evolving?
-61 such as in cases when the regulatory process is evolving: Oi II.
-Who a are the users of the SSF?
+What if a market's regulatory process cannot accommodate the SSF, such as in cases when the regulatory process is evolving?
+61 II.
+Who a re the users of the SSF?
 61 Q5.
 Who are the target users of the SSF?
 61 Q6.
 Can government bonds be issued under AMBIF?
 61 Q7.
 Do AMBIF issuers have to use the SSF?
-61 III. is the usability of the SSF in targeted markets?
+61 III.
+What is the usability of the SSF in targeted markets?
 62 Q8.
 Can the SSF accommodate both multiple market issuances and offers for sale in multiple markets at the same time?
 62 Q9.
 Are issuers required to indicate all markets of interest at once when submitting the SSF?
 63 Q10.
 Regarding the domestic vs. cross-border aspect of issuance and listing, the SSF can support resident and nonresident issuers' local currency funding as well as intraregional (cross-border) offering of bonds and notes by adding visibility through listing or registration.
 Is this the intention of AMBIF?
 63 Q11.
 The Implementation Guidelines are focused on the bond and note issuance process in domestic market(s), how will the solicitation of bonds and notes in other markets be undertaken?
 63 IV.
-How to apply and/or submit the SSF?
-IV.
-Q12.
-Is the SSF alone sufficient to apply for AMBIF bond 63 Q1Z. and note issuances?
-63 ∩12 03 Q13.
-How is the SSF applied in the context of a note - 1 014 issuance program?
+How to o apply and/or submit the SSF?
+63 Q12.
+Is the SSF alone sufficient to apply for AMBIF bond and note issuances?
+63 Q13.
+How is the SSF applied in the context of a note issuance program?
 64 Q14.
 Who submits or needs to submit the SSF to the approving authorities?
 64 Q15.
 What is the approval timeline for the SSF?
 64 Q16.
 Should the SSF be submitted before or after pricing the bonds or notes?
 64